go-donew/ffad/README.md

 ```

 ## Creating an FFAD
 To make it easy for you to use FFADs, here is a custom GPT you can use (free to use) to generate mermaid code for an FFAD.
+[FFAD Creator AI Tool](https://chatgpt.com/g/g-68b180139a048191b5790ba8c9b4a48f-ffad-functional-flow-artifact-diagram-creator)

+Here are steps to create it more methodically, manually.

+#### Step 1.
+Clarify the system
+Write a one-sentence problem statement, e.g. "A robot vacuum cleaner must sense its environment, build a map, plan paths, actuate cleaning, and maintain power."

+#### Step 2.
+Identify capabilities
+List 6-10 top-level functional areas.
+Example: Sensing, Localization Mapping, Planning, Actuation, Power, User Interface, Maintenance, Docking.
+These become subgraphs.

+#### Step 3.
+Identify artifacts
+Within each capability, list the core artifacts/components it owns.
+Example: Sensing owns Observations, Planning owns Commands.
+These become nodes inside subgraphs.

+#### Step 4.
+Define forward flows
+Decide what artifacts move forward and who consumes them.
+Phrase each as: [Source] provides [artifact] → [Target].
+This becomes your acyclic backbone.

+#### Step 5.
+Define feedback flows
+Add telemetry, monitoring, and reporting.
+Phrase as: [Source] reports [artifact] → [Target].
+These are the feedback channels that close the loop without breaking acyclicity.

+#### Step 6.
+Prune and check
+Every artifact must have one owner.
+No redundant arrows.
+No merged noun+verb blocks.
+Forward path is acyclic.
+Feedback is only via reports.

+#### Step 7.
+Render in Mermaid
+Capabilities → subgraphs
+Artifacts → nodes inside subgraphs
+Interactions → arrows labeled verb + artifact

+#### Step 8.
+Validate with scenarios
+Walk through 2-3 use cases (e.g., "Clean room", "Return to dock") to confirm the diagram covers all flows.

+## FFAD specification
+Please review the draft specification at [ffad-spec](https://github.com/go-donew/ffad/blob/main/ffad-spec/ffad-spec.md)

 ## Report an issue or a request
 For issues or feature requests in the custom GPT or in the spec, please open a new issue in the Issues section of this repository.
 In case of any other questions, lease email us at ffad@godonew.com

 ## Acknowledgement of AI Use
 While the authors have been using this format earlier, the inspiration to turn it into a specification came from AI's ability to generate code, especially Mermaid diagrams.
-This is what powers the AI powered FFAD creator tool (CustomGPT in OpenAI).
+This is what powers the AI powered FFAD creator tool.
 While everything presented here are entirely the work of the authors, we acknowledge using an AI language model to help polish language, streamline structure, and explore alternative expressions.
 Any AI-generated text has been carefully reviewed, edited, and approved by the authors to ensure accuracy, clarity, and consistency with our scholarly intent.

 ## License
 Functional Flow Artifact Diagram (FFAD)